Ozzypig/Modules/README.md

 ```

 The ModuleLoader looks for a **namespace** [Folder](https://developer.roblox.com/en-us/api-reference/class/Folder) named "MyLibrary" in either [ReplicatedStorage](https://developer.roblox.com/en-us/api-reference/class/ReplicatedStorage) or [ServerScriptService](https://developer.roblox.com/en-us/api-reference/class/ServerScriptService) (if on the server) which contains a ModuleScript named "MyClass".

-The second call to require does something similar, although it looks for any object called "Something", followed by a ModuleScript called "AnotherClass".
-It is similar to indexing a child in a Roblox object using the dot operator (eg `workspace.Part`).

-Both ReplicatedStorage and ServerScriptService may contain namespace folders of the same name to separate shared modules and server-only modules.
-A namespace folder within ServerScriptService may also contain a "Replicated" folder, which will automatically be replicated to the client as if it were in ReplicatedStorage.

 ## Some Batteries Included